2008 Links

 • Taxonomy design concepts and strategies

-• New tools on the market and where the market is headed
+• New technologies & tools and where the market is headed

 • Selecting the right metadata, taxonomy approach, and tools for your environment